adessoTurkey-dotNET/AdsPush/README.md

 <h3 align="center">AdsPush</h3>

   <p style="text-align: center">
-<b>AdsPush</b> is the server-side push notification library that fully supports  <b>APNS(Apple Push Notification Service)</b> and <b>FCM (Firebase Cloud Messaging)</b> features and works with the the most common .NET platorms.
-It puts togetter good abtraction, easy using and full support for advanced use cases.
+<b>AdsPush</b> is the server-side push notification library that fully supports <b>APNS (Apple Push Notification Service)</b> and <b>FCM (Firebase Cloud Messaging)</b> features and works with the most common platforms.
+It offers good abstraction, is easy to use, and provides complete support for advanced use cases

  <br />
     <a href="https://github.com/adessoTurkey-dotNET/AdsPush/issues">Report Bug or Request Feature</a>
     ·